Wepwawet

 In later Pyramid Texts, Wepwawet is called "Ra" who has gone up from the horizon, perhaps as the "opener" of the sky.
 In the later Egyptian funerary context, Wepwawet assists at the Opening of the mouth ceremony and guides the deceased into the netherworld.

+Etymology

+In Egyptian hieroglyphs, Wepwawet's name is rendered as wp-wꜣwt, and translates from the Egyptian language as "opener of ways," with wpj meaning "to open/split" and wꜣwt being the direct genitive construction of the plural of wꜣt, meaning "road."

+Though there are several ways to write Wepwawet's name in hieroglyphs, similarly to other gods such as Horus, Wepwawet has a unique hieroglyph specific to him which resembles a jackal on a standard (𓃧).
+The hieroglyph which respresents Wepwawet resembles similar ones used for Anubis (𓃣, 𓃢) due to their association with one another.

 In popular culture

 In Crusader Kings III, God Wepwawet is the supreme deity of the Kordofan faith.

 Wepwawet is the personal god or totem of Thu, the main character in the Lady of the Reeds books by Canadian author Pauline Gedge (House of Dreams, 1994; and House of Illusions, 1996).

 Animal origin

+While we do not know for certain the exact species of animal represented by the Ancient Egyptian sꜢb / sAb animal (Jackal), the African wolf (Canis lupaster) was one species thought to depict and the template of numerous Ancient Egyptian deities, including Wepwawet.
+Other species theorized include the black-backed jackal also called the silver-backed Jackal (C. mesomelas or Lupulella mesomelas) and golden jackal or Asiatic jackal (Canis aureus).

-The African jackal was the species depicted and the template of numerous Ancient Egyptian deities, including Wepwawet.
-The Egyptian jackal (previously Canis aureus lupaster, currently Canis lupaster lupaster) also known as the African wolf or wolf jackal was listed as a subspecies of the golden jackal but molecular and osteological data has established that it is a unique species in its own right.
+The Egyptian jackal was listed as a subspecies of the golden jackal but molecular and osteological data has established that it is a unique species in its own right.
 It is native to Egypt, Libya, and Ethiopia, though its post-Pleistocene range once encompassed the Palestine region.

-Its closest relatives are the Abyssinian wolf, also known as the red wolf and the king jackal, and the Indian wolf.

-The dogs of ancient Egypt were likely domesticated subspecies of one or more of these enigmatic species.
+Inter-breeding between species also cannot be ruled out, and it has been posited that a species sharing the characteristics of both African jackal and wolf species could be the missing link, such as the combination of C. aureas and C. lupus lupaster appearing as Canis aureus lupaster.